top of page

 • Cleaning may be more involved given their position on the roof.

-• If the build or installation is poor you risk leaks or condensation.
+• If the build or installation is poor, I risk leaks or condensation.

 How a Roof Lantern Fits in a Flat Roof Extension

-If you’re building a single‐storey extension with a flat roof and you want to bring in daylight, a roof lantern works like this:
+If I’m building a single-storey extension with a flat roof and I want to bring in daylight, a roof lantern works like this:

 1. The flat roof is built with a slight fall (so water drains away).

-2. On the flat roof you build an upstand or kerb (a raised edge) that the lantern sits upon.
+2. On the flat roof, I build an upstand or kerb (a raised edge) that the lantern sits upon.

-4. Internally you get daylight pouring into the room from above, which makes the space bright and airy.
+4. Internally, I get daylight pouring into the room from above, which makes the space bright and airy.

-Because conservatories are less popular (often being too cold in winter or too hot in summer), this approach gives you a fully usable living area all year with the benefits of overhead glazing.
+Because conservatories are less popular (often being too cold in winter or too hot in summer), this approach gives me a fully usable living area all year with the benefits of overhead glazing.

 What Homeowners Should Budget For

-When budgeting for a roof lantern in a flat roof extension keep these in mind:
+When budgeting for a roof lantern in a flat roof extension, I should keep these in mind:

 • Frame material choice (timber vs aluminium vs PVC) makes a big difference.